browserengineering/book/book/animations.md

 - Compositing is necessary for smooth visual effect animations

+We then proceed to implement GPU acceleration and composited animations.

-And then we briefly touched on *input-driven* animations, and showed how to implement smooth scrolling.
+Finally, we briefly touched on *input-driven* animations, and showed how to implement smooth scrolling.

 Outline